divergentmedia/divergentDocumentation/Scopebox/Scopebox.md

 Choose any of the layouts found in the custom layout section to restore the main window to this configuration.
 You can set a default layout, which will be loaded every time ScopeBox is launched, via the preferences.
 If you ever wish to override this default, simply hold the shift key while launching ScopeBox.

-# Window Menu #
-The Window menu provides the Toggle Fullscreen option.
-Fullscreen mode hides the dock, menu bar, and all other applications, making ScopeBox the only visible application.

-When in fullscreen mode, the menu bar is revealed when the cursor is at the top of the screen.

 # Performance #